s0lst1c3/dropengine/README.md

 All documentation is available on the project's Wiki, which can be found here: https://github.com/s0lst1c3/dropengine/wiki

+# Contributing

+Contributions are encouraged and more than welcome.
+Guidelines for creating pull requests and reporting issues can be found in  [CONTRIBUTING.md](CONTRIBUTING.md).

+# Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see  [https://github.com/s0lst1c3/dropengine/tags](https://github.com/s0lst1c3/dropengine/tags).

+# License

+This project is licensed under the GNU Public License 3.0 - see the [LICENSE.md](LICENSE.md) file for details.

 # Acknowledgments
 This tool either builds upon, is inspired by, or directly incorporates nearly ten years of prior research and development from the following awesome people: